 Your knee has 2 wedge-shaped pieces of cartilage, 1 on each side of your knee.
-Each one of these pieces is called a “meniscus.”
+They lie on top of the shinbone (tibia).
+Each one of these pieces is called a meniscus.
 These 2 rubbery menisci act as shock absorbers between your thighbone (femur) and your shinbone (tibia).
 A different type of cartilage capping the tibia and femur also helps your bones move smoothly.
 These 2 menisci help protect the ends of your femur and tibia as they move together.

 Sometimes, a twisting injury may severely damage your meniscus.
 If the damage is severe enough, your surgeon may need to remove your meniscus.
 Without this meniscus cushion, the ends of your tibia and femur may start to rub together abnormally.
 Over time, this can cause persistent knee pain.
 Eventually, it may cause arthritis.
 Your cartilage “cap” degrades and the bones beneath start to scrape together.

-Meniscal transplant surgery provides another choice for you.
-Your surgeon makes a very small incision in your knee.
+Meniscus transplant surgery provides another choice for you.
+Your surgeon makes a small incision in your knee.
 He or she uses special instruments and cameras to access the joint space between your femur and tibia.
 Next, your surgeon surgically sews the donated meniscus into your joint space.

 - You’re younger than age 55.